Signs You’re in a Relationship with Someone with Narcissistic Personality Disorder

 Being in a Narcissistic Personality Disorder relationship is an emotional rollercoaster.

-Narcissists thrive on negative emotions which, they magically use to their advantage.
+Narcissists thrive on negative emotions, which they magically use to their advantage.
 They make you feel bad to make themselves feel better.

 4. Creation of a grand self-image